Distributed collaborations in disruptive aural/visual translations

 Find out more about the individual works through the images below, and their creators via "About the Collective".

-This digital showcase is running concurrently with a physical storefront exhibition at The University of Edinburgh's Inspace Gallery at Potterrow.
+This digital showcase ran concurrently with a physical storefront exhibition at The University of Edinburgh's Inspace Gallery at Potterrow.
 We are gratefully indebted to their support and service in curating our collective's work.
 Further support came from Heriot-Watt University's School of Textiles and Design.
-This research is funded by a Network Grant from the Royal Society of Edinburgh to Dr George Jaramillo (Heriot Watt University) and Dr Lynne Hocking-Mennie (Lynne's Loom).
+This research was funded by a Network Grant from the Royal Society of Edinburgh to Dr George Jaramillo (Heriot Watt University) and Dr Lynne Hocking-Mennie (Lynne's Loom).

-We are proud to showcase this trailer of our upcoming documentary that will showcase the collective narratives of each participant within our project.
-Enjoy the beautiful scenery and workspaces showcased here and keep and eye out for our full film in Summer 2021.
-A thank you to Common Folk Film Productions for their creative direction in creating this trailer.
+We are proud to showcase this final documentary showcasing the collective narratives within our project.
+Enjoy the beautiful scenery and workspaces presented here across Scotland.
+A thank you to Common Folk Film Productions for their direction and vision in creating this documentary.